News & Events

 Aussie / New Zealand Hop Series:

-We specially source whole flower hops from Australia and are one of a small handful of breweries that go to such great lengths to aquire these gems.
-Some of the hops in our series are available in pellet form from US hop suppliers, but since using pellets in our beer is not what we do, we get them straight from the source in their natural state.
+We specially source whole flower hops from Australia and New Zealand and are one of a small handful of breweries that go to such great lengths to acquire these gems.
+Some of the hops in our series are otherwise only available in pellet form from US hop suppliers, but since brewing with pellets is not what we do, we get them straight from the source, in their natural state.